KatrinaTom/react-tic-tac-toe-practice/Assignments/T2A2-API/README.md

 Even though there is still a need for a fundamental understanding of SQL and databases when using an ORM.

-Benefits of an ORM is:
+Benefits of an ORM are:

-* That you can write in your chosen programming language
+* That you can write in your chosen programming language.
+In this case using Python as the Programming Language.
-* Abstracts away from the database system so that there is no need to switch from MySQL to PostgreSQL
+* Abstracts away from the database system so that there is no need to switch from MySQL to PostgreSQL.
 * There are a lot of advanced features that support transactions, connection pooling, migratations, and seeds as an example.

 In this project, the ORM we will be using is **SQLAlchemy**.